exercism/cpp/concepts/references/introduction.md

 ## `void`

-With the power of `references` you might not have the need to return a value from a function.
-This is a scenario to use `void` as a return type.
+With the power of `references` you might not need to return a value from a function at all.
+`void` is used as a return type in this scenario.

 ```cpp
 void increase_power(int& level) {